gsk0007/COMP-3000-semester-project/README.md

 ### Resources

-list of words provided by infochimps and converted to a text file.
+A list of words provided by infochimps and converted to a text file.
 The project for the text file is available [here](https://github.com/dwyl/english-words.git).